 - A. PROVIDE THOSE ADMINISTRATIVE, BUDGETING, BOOKKEEPING, AND CLERICAL DUTIES REQUIRED in order to perform work tasks and comply with ARDOT, MoDOT, Arkansas Department of Energy and Environment (ADEE), FHWA, and FTA requirements.
-Progress reports and related documentation will be prepared in conjunction with PL activities, as well as the FY 2026 Unified Planning Work Program. - B. IMPROVE OFFICE EQUIPMENT, COMPUTER SYSTEMS, AND SOFTWARE AS NEEDED to keep pace with state-of-the-art technology currently in use for improved communications, mapping, planning analysis and report production.
+Progress reports and related documentation will be prepared in conjunction with PL activities, as well as the FY 2027 Unified Planning Work Program. - B. IMPROVE OFFICE EQUIPMENT, COMPUTER SYSTEMS, AND SOFTWARE AS NEEDED to keep pace with state-of-the-art technology currently in use for improved communications, mapping, planning analysis and report production.
 Train staff on software packages.
 (The cost of equipment and software will be shared proportionately by all elements.) - C. ATTEND PLANNING, TRANSPORTATION, AND TRANSIT MEETINGS.
 Attend training, workshops, and conferences to maintain coordination with other agencies, staff proficiency and professional improvement.
-Necessary USDOT (FTA/FHWA), EPA/AR Dept of E &E, ARDOT, MODOT, AMPO, NACTO, CNU, APA, housing, stormwater, open space, EV infrastructure, climate, environmental, and local meetings, and conferences will be attended.
-Keep informed of ARDOT, MODOT, FHWA, and FTA programs, as well as local issues and trends in order to provide proper assistance to local governments and agencies. - D. ASSIST COUNTIES, CITIES, CITIZENS, AND THE MEDIA in understanding the process of MPO transportation planning and the impact of transportation projects both short term and long term: - Staff will update, as necessary, a brochure and the NWARPC website outlining transportation planning procedures for the NARTS Technical Advisory Committee (TAC) and the NWARPC/Policy Committee, and the general public.
+Necessary USDOT (FTA/FHWA), EPA/AR Dept of E &E, ARDOT, MoDOT, AMPO, NACTO, CNU, APA, housing, stormwater, open space, environmental, and local meetings, and conferences will be attended.
+Keep informed of ARDOT, MoDOT, FHWA, and FTA programs, as well as local issues and trends in order to provide proper assistance to local governments and agencies. - D. ASSIST COUNTIES, CITIZENS, AND THE MEDIA in understanding the process of MPO transportation planning and the impact of transportation projects both short term and long term: - 1.
+Staff will update, as necessary, a brochure and the NWARPC website outlining transportation planning procedures for the NARTS Technical Advisory Committee (TAC) and the NWARPC/Policy Committee, and the general public.
 The brochure and web site details how regional plans are implemented and who to contact for questions and answers. - 2.
 Staff will work with cities to create an understanding of the work and role of the MPO. - 3.
-Develop and implement a communication strategy as part of the NWARPC Mobility Strategic Communications Plan. - E. CONTINUE PUBLIC INVOLVEMENT PROCEDURES FOR ALL ASPECTS OF TRANSPORTATION PLANNING as specified in the NARTS Public Participation Plan (PPP).
-The PPP and procedures will be reviewed and adjusted as needed to reflect changes in NARTS Bylaws, BIL Act provisions, or other transportation-related legislation.
-The most recent update occurred in 2020 and was adopted by the NWARPC/Policy Committee on September 23, 2020.
-The PPP will undergo a review by the TAC and RPC/Policy Committee occurring just prior to the regular update cycle for the Metropolitan Transportation Plan (MTP).
-The PPP update will continue in FY 2025, including findings from the concurrent NWARPC Mobility Strategic Communications Plan. - F. COMPLY WITH TITLE II OF THE AMERICANS WITH DISABILITIES ACT, SECTION 504 OF THE REHABILITATION ACT, AND TITLE VI OF THE CIVIL RIGHTS ACT.
+Implement the NWARPC Mobility Strategic Communications Plan. - E. CONTINUE PUBLIC INVOLVEMENT PROCEDURES FOR ALL ASPECTS OF TRANSPORTATION PLANNING as specified in the NARTS Public Participation Plan (PPP).
+The PPP and procedures will be reviewed and adjusted as needed to reflect changes in NARTS Bylaws, IIJA Act provisions, or other transportation-related legislation.
+The most recent update occurred in 2025 and was adopted by the NWARPC/Policy Committee on February 26, 2025. - F. COMPLY WITH TITLE II OF THE AMERICANS WITH DISABILITIES ACT, SECTION 504 OF THE REHABILITATION ACT, AND TITLE VI OF THE CIVIL RIGHTS ACT.
 The 2024 NWARPC Title VI Program was updated and approved by the NWARPC/Policy Committee on January 24, 2024.
-It was submitted into TrAMS on January 30, 2024, and will require updating and re-submittal into TrAMS no later than February 1, 2027. - Update plans as needed to incorporate diversity, equity, and inclusion.

-G. WORK WITH MODOT STAFF AND PLANNING PARTNERS TO PROVIDE COORDINATED TRANSPORTATION PLANNING for the entire metropolitan area and establish all needed agreements, maps, documents, and procedures for cooperative efforts and mutual assistance in support of activities related to Missouri's inclusion in the Fayetteville-Springdale-Rogers, AR-MO Urbanized Area.
+It was submitted into TrAMS on January 30, 2024, and will require updating and re-submittal into TrAMS no later than February 1, 2027. - G. WORK WITH MODOT STAFF AND PLANNING PARTNERS TO PROVIDE COORDINATED TRANSPORTATION PLANNING for the entire metropolitan area and establish all needed agreements, maps, documents, and procedures for cooperative efforts and mutual assistance in support of activities related to Missouri's inclusion in the Fayetteville-Springdale-Rogers, AR-MO Urbanized Area.

 44.21 END PRODUCTS COMPLETION DATES A1.
 Record keeping, daily correspondence and Progress Reports Monthly/On-going A2.
-Audit Report and Annual Performance and Expenditure Report Yearly/On-going A3.
+Audit Report and Annual Performance and Expenditure Report Yearly/On-going А3.
 Committee meetings and planning process coordination On-going A4.
-FY 2026 UPWP May 2025 В. Computer and software upgrades On-going С. Meeting attendance On-going D. Shared Information: NWARPC website, and other pertinent data, news releases, relevant technology transfer information and informational brochure Develop and implement a communication strategy On-going Ε. Documentation of PPP compliance will be kept on file; update and adoption by RPC/Policy Committee as part of the MTP update process On-going F. Adhere to the 2021 NWARPC Title VI Program; update and submit into TrAMS no later than February 1, 2027 On-going G. Coordination with MoDOT On-going
+FY 2027 UPWP May 2026 В. Computer and software upgrades On-going C. Meeting attendance On-going D. Shared Information: NWARPC website, and other pertinent data, news releases, relevant technology transfer information and informational brochure Implement communication strategy On-going E. Documentation of PPP compliance will be kept on file On-going F. Adhere to the 2021 NWARPC Title VI Program; update and submit into TrAMS no later than February 1, 2027 On-going G. Coordination with MoDOT On-going

-COOPERATING AGENCIES: NWARPC, ARDOT, MODOT, FHWA and FTA.
+COOPERATING AGENCIES: NWARPC, ARDOT, MoDOT, FHWA and FTA.